Abdul Karim Koroma

-Abdul Karim Koroma (born 25 September 1944) is a former Sierra Leonean politician.
+Abdul Karim Koroma (born 25 September 1944 in Mabonto, Tonkolili District) is a former Sierra Leonean politician.
 Koroma served in the Sierra Leonean government as Minister of Education (1977–1982), Regional Minister of the Northern Province (1982–1985), and foreign minister (1985–1992).
 From 1998 to 2000, Koroma served on the President's National Policy Advisory Committee during the end of the Sierra Leone Civil War.

 He has also been the High Commissioner to Australia.